dbalan/langid_go/Readme.md

 # language detection

 This is a go wrapper around [langid.c](https://github.com/saffsd/langid.c).
-The repo include all the neccesory c code and the default trained model to be able to use as is.
+The repo include all the necessary c code and the default trained model to be able to use as is.

 ## Installation